 As they passed through a forest, they saw the carcass of a lion.
 Boastful of their skills, the three learned brahmins challenge one another and decided to bring the lion back to life with each of their skills.
 The fourth friend pointed out that it can be a dangerous idea.
 They brushed his opinion aside anyway.
 Scared of what was about to happen, the fourth friend quickly climbed a tree.
 As soon as the lion sprang back to life, it killed all three brahmins and ate them.

 Moral: Common sense is always better than knowledge.

 19. The Brahmin’s Dream

 Once upon a time, there lived a poor brahmin without any friends or relatives.
-He was a miser and begged alms for a living.
-One day, he received a pot full of porridge by a generous person.
-He hanged the earthen pot from the wall and fell asleep staring at it.
-He drifted into deep sleep and dreamt that there was a famine, and that he exchanged his pot of porridge for a hundred gold coins.
+He was a miser and begged for alms for a living.
+One day, he received a pot full of porridge from a generous person.
+He hung the earthen pot from the wall and fell asleep staring at it.
+He drifted into a deep sleep and dreamt that there was a famine and that he exchanged his pot of porridge for a hundred gold coins.

 He dreamt that he bought a pair of goats and cows with the money, and made more money by trading milk.
 He also dreamt that a rich merchant offered his daughter’s hand in marriage and that he had a kid.
 He was relaxing at home when a group of kids would disturb him.
 Imagining that he was scaring them away with a stick, he picks up the nearby stick in his sleep and starts waving it around.